wendlers/mpfshell/README.md

     mpfs> put boot.py main.py

+To compile before uploading and upload the compiled file (you need mpy-cross in your path):

+    mpfs > putc boot.py

 Or to upload all files that match a regular expression from the current local directory to the current remote directory: